 Is there any commitment by starting the process?

 Absolutely not.
 God has given each person the gift of free will and the Church respects that gift and will not pressure you on your journey in any way.
-If you intend to work toward becoming Catholic however, we do ask you commit to faithfully attending the RCIA sessions, Rites, and in attending Mass each Sunday later in the process.
+If you intend to work toward becoming Catholic, however, we do ask you to commit to faithfully attending the RCIA sessions, Rites, and attending Mass each Sunday later in the process.